 days_of_week : Days on which the job should run.

-start_times : Start time of job that it should run.
+start_times :autosys start_times, This specifies start time of job that it should trigger/run.

-alarm_if_fail : If the value is 1, then you will rceive an failure alert and If the value is 0, then you will not recieve any alert.
+alarm_if_fail : If the value is 1, then you will receive an failure alert and If the value is 0, then you will not receive any alert.
+AutoSys max run alarm is an classic example for this.
+Whenever job runs than the specified time, an max run alarm alert will trigger.

 AutoSys Commands – Cheat Sheet

-Following are the list of Autosys commands in unix or any other operating system.
+Following AutoSys cheat sheet consists list of Autosys commands used in unix or any other operating system.

 |To convert from CRON to JIL (only in UNIX)||cron2jil|